 Today more than ever, employee engagement and a safe and productive work environment are critical for success.
 An advanced degree can help you build the skills you need to promote the right workplace policies.
-The question is, which degree—MBA vs. IO Psychology—will give you the specific skill set you’re looking for.

-In recent years, however, the variety of business-related degrees has greatly expanded from the traditional MBA, offering business-minded professionals many choices.
+However, the variety of business-related degrees has greatly expanded from the traditional MBA, offering business-minded professionals many choices.

 A master’s in industrial-organizational (IO) psychology is one such specialized business degree that has gained significantly in popularity over the past decade.